COVID-19

 • Thesis proposal (7–8 pages)

-Your potential supervisors might arrange an interview with you either in person or by phone.
+Your potential supervisors may arrange an interview with you either in person or online.

 Step 5: Make a formal application to ANU